bruceythegoosey/Acer-C720-Hackintosh/README.md

 | Camera | 720p | Fully Supported |
 | SD Card | | Fully Supported |

-*Wifi and BT on MacOS for Atheros cards is extremely buggy, regardless of version.
+*Wifi/BT Atheros cards are extremely buggy, regardless of version.
 No AirDrop or Handoff support.
-It is highly recommended to purchase a supported Intel Wifi/BT or Broadcom BT USB card but that is outside the scope of this guide.
+It is highly recommended to purchase a supported [Intel](https://github.com/OpenIntelWireless), [Broadcom](https://dortania.github.io/Wireless-Buyers-Guide/unsupported.html#supported-chipsets) (BT only) or [Realtek/MTK](https://github.com/chris1111/Wireless-USB-Big-Sur-Adapter) USB card but that is outside the scope of this guide.

 *Both Cypress and Elan touchpads are interchangable.
 You can often find the supported Elan touchpad on eBay and replace the unsupported Cypress model. [link](https://www.ifixit.com/Guide/Acer+Chromebook+C720-2827+Trackpad+Replacement/121918)